Pokemongle/ob_code/编程入门/Python/UCB-CS61A/SICP/Chapter 2.md

 		- `s.lower()`
 		- `a_list = s.split(<sth>)`
 ---
-# Objects
-- The same object or not
-	- Identity: `is` or `is not`
-		- is the same list object
-	- Equality:  `==`
-		- has the same value
----
 - Tuple
-	num of elements are immutable, but contents of mutable elements are changeable
+	Num of elements are immutable, but contents of mutable elements are changeable
 ```python
 nest = (10, 20, [30, 40])
 nest[2].pop()